+- Clear and communicated vision and ambition for school - High standards of induction and ongoing support for new staff.

+• (4 x ECTs)

-- Clear and communicated vision and ambition for school - High standards of induction and ongoing support for new staff. - o (2 x ECT, and 1 x new teacher) - High standards and high expectations, with exemplar role models and responsibilities. - Curriculum intent, implementation and impact through design changes from 2019/20 - extra curricular opportunities. - Allocation and impact of funding and planned spending of allocated funding.
+- High standards and high expectations, with exemplar role models and responsibilities. - Curriculum intent, implementation and impact through design changes from 2019/20 on a cycle of continuous improvement - extra curricular opportunities. - Allocation and impact of funding and planned spending of allocated funding.